mozilla/prio-processor/deployment/testing-v4-gcloud-self/README.md

 scripts/generate-minio-configuration
 ```

+#### Modifying internal environment variables

 This will create a new file called `.secrets/minio-config.json` with bucket
 names, policy files, and access keys.
-Replace the following variables with values
+Replace the following variables in the
-from the configuration file:
+`.env` file with values from the configuration file:

 ```bash
 BUCKET_INTERNAL_INGEST=...      # .buckets.ingest